Validator Compensation

 Frequently Asked Questions

-Q: Should I exchange all PIL for EUR or lock some for tPIL?
+Q: Should I exchange PIL for EUR or lock as tPIL?

-Q: What if I forget to claim rewards for 2-3 months?
+Q: What if I forget to claim for 2–3 months?

 Q: What if operational costs exceed €500/month?

-- Request governance vote to increase validator target (rare)
+- Submit a governance proposal to increase the operational cost target

 Q: Do we pay taxes on PIL rewards?